jcreek/denBot/README.md

 ## Running the Docker container

-Running our bot with -d runs the container in detatched mode (as in it runs in the background).
+Running the bot with -d runs the container in detatched mode (as in it runs in the background).
 If you want to see what is happening, remove that option.

-`docker run -d my-bot`
+`docker run -d denBot`

 ### More information